hezhicheng2002/hezhicheng2002.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and Technology, Beijing Jiaotong University, 2025 (expected)
+* B.S. in Computer Science and Technology, Beijing Jiaotong University, 2025
+* Master of Engineering in National University of Singapore, 2027

 Selected Research Experience
 ======